-The City of La Mesa first entered into a fifteen year lease agreement with Sun Valley Golf, LLC in 1997, to operate a nine-hole executive golf course in MacArthur Park.
+The City of La Mesa first entered into a fifteen-year lease agreement with Sun Valley Golf, LLC in 1997, to operate a nine-hole executive golf course in MacArthur Park.
 In 2012, a five-year option extended the term to October 2017.
-On May 20, 2017, operators of Sun Valley Golf Course notified the City of intent to terminate lease effective June 22, 2017.
-City Council directed staff to repurpose the 9 acres back to public use for future re-development of entire 22 acre park.
+On May 20, 2017, operators of Sun Valley Golf Course notified the City of intent to terminate the lease effective June 22, 2017.
+City Council directed staff to repurpose the 9 acres back to public use for future re-development of the entire 22 acre park.

-In June 2017, the City hired a landscape architect to draft a design for short term uses for the old golf course based on recommendations from the Parks Master Plan (such as trails, dog park, garden, disc golf, new access points, etc.)
+In June 2017, the City hired a landscape architect to draft a design for short-term uses for the old golf course based on recommendations from the Parks Master Plan (such as trails, dog park, garden, disc golf, new access points, etc.)

-The Opportunity and Constraints Study's goal was to assess current uses and conditions of facilities to recommend opportunities for future facilities, upgrades, expansions and/or possible additions for increased benefit to the community for park and recreation purposes.
+The Opportunity and Constraints Study's goal was to assess current uses and conditions of facilities to recommend opportunities for future facilities, upgrades, expansions, and/or possible additions for increased benefit to the community for park and recreation purposes.
 In order to solicit public input, two outreach workshops and a formal public workshop were held in fall 2017, in addition to a survey.

-In October 2017, the City solicited Request for Proposals (RFP) from firms to rehabilitate and operate the former golf club house, however, after a year of negotiations, no operating agreement was put into place.
+In October 2017, the City solicited Request for Proposals (RFP) from firms to rehabilitate and operate the former golf clubhouse, however, after a year of negotiations, no operating agreement was put into place.